pingcap/docs/v3.0/how-to/deploy/orchestrated/ansible.md

     This step creates the `tidb` user account on the target machines, configures the sudo rules and the SSH mutual trust between the Control Machine and the target machines.

-To configure the SSH mutual trust and sudo without password manually, see [How to manually configure the SSH mutual trust and sudo without password](#how-to-manually-configure-the-ssh-mutual-trust-and-sudo-without-password)
+To configure the SSH mutual trust and sudo without password manually, see [How to manually configure the SSH mutual trust and sudo without password](#how-to-manually-configure-the-ssh-mutual-trust-and-sudo-without-password).

 ## Step 6: Install the NTP service on the target machines